aperdomo/app-template/README.md

 - `make stop` - This will stop the project.
 - `make restart` - This will restart the project.
 - `make migrate-fresh-seed` - This will blow away and run fresh database migrations.
-- `make build-assets` - This will build the frontend assets.
+- `make build-assets` - This will build the frontend assets for the laravel app.
 - `make test` - This will run tests.

 ### Additional Makefile commands